RSSchermer/entitytled/README.md

 without making an extra round trip to the database.

 The aforementioned implicit conversion will run this `valueAction` for you and then wait for the resulting future to resolve.
-However, for this to work, your database definition must be available as an implicit value in the current
+For this to work, your database definition must be available as an implicit value in the current context:
-context:

 ```scala
 import MyProfile.driver.api.Database